anemonik/A285-Hackintosh/README.md

 <img src="screenshot.png" width="675" height="">

 !
 THINGS TO DO:
-* repair of color depth
+* repair color banding
-* repair booting (not always boots to the os)
-* try to run wifi and bt
+* add fan control to yogasmc
-* repair audio
-* check hdmi port
 * change oc debug ver. to release
-* repair sleeping (likely small chance to do it)
+* repair not working things (likely small chance to do it)
 * add macos sonoma support (when it will came out from beta)

 WORKS:
-* graphic acceleration (nootedred)
+* graphic acceleration
 * backlight keyboard
+* audio (with 3,5mm jack port)
-* display backlight
+* display (there is problem with color banding)
 * usb ports
-* battery info
+* battery
 * keyboard
 * touchpad and trackpoint

-DOESN'T WORK or I don't know yet:
-* wifi and bt (due to unsupported card, but there are intel kexts already)
-* audio
 * hdmi port
-* 3,5mm audio port
-* webcam
+* micro sd slot

+DOESN'T WORK:
+* wifi and bt (due to unsupported mediatek card, but there are itlwm kexts already)
-* microphone
+* webcam & microphone
 * sleeping
-* wwan